EightSoft-Academy/django-blog/README.md

-# Django 3 By Examples
-## CHECKPOINT 1: Building a Blog Application
+# Building a Blog Application

+## CHECKPOINT 1:
+Building a blog application:
+- Installing Django
+- Creating and configuring a Django project
+- Creating a Django application
+- Designing models and generating model migrations
+- Creating an administration site for your models
+- Working with QuerySets and managers
+- Building views, templates, and URLs
+- Adding pagination to list views
+- Using Django's class-based views

 1. Create a virtual env and start a project
 ``` bash